Underage Drinking & Driving in Ohio (Under 21 OVI)

 In other cases, the officer will simply arrest the young person for being impaired by alcohol or having a BAC over .08.
-If you were charged with any OVI or OVUAC offense then contact an experienced criminal defense attorney in Cincinnati, Ohio, at Joslyn Law Firm.
-Call to discuss your case today.
+If you were charged with any OVI or OVUAC offense, contact an experienced criminal defense attorney in Cincinnati, Ohio, at Joslyn Law Firm.
+Contact us today to discuss your case.

 Any driver under the age of 21 is subject to lower prescribed chemical breath levels, that range from .02% to less than .08%.
 If the underage driver submits to a test within that range can be charged with a criminal offense for operating a vehicle after underage consumption (often called OVUAC).

 The underage driver is NOT subject to an ALS suspension if he or she submits to a chemical test and the tests indicate a level less than .08% BAC or below any of the other per se levels listed in R.C. §4511.19(A).